-I’ve seen these pretzel rolls served in restaurants as an appetizer, but I’ve also seen them served in restaurants as sandwich bread.
-We ate them plain jane and they didn’t last six hours (12 of them)!
+I’ve seen pretzel rolls served in restaurants as an appetizer, but I’ve also seen them served in restaurants as sandwich bread.
+We ate them plain jane and they did not last long.

 Here is the Pretzel Bread recipe in printer friendly format.